Jonnyauk/WP-CMS-Post-Control/readme.txt

 If you are updating via FTP, simply delete the entire folder called `wp-cms-post-control` from your plugins directory and replace with the newest version.

-**IMPORTANT** When you upgrade, you should go to the options page and re-save your Post Control options to refresh the settings.
+**IMPORTANT** When you upgrade, you may need to go to the options page and re-save your Post Control options to refresh the settings.
 In most cases everything will be fine, but this will ensure that if there have been any updates to WordPress the plugin will refresh and update the relevant Post Control options.

 == Frequently Asked Questions ==

+= How do I delete content and not use the trash? =

+In plugin version 2.9 a new control was created for setting the number of posts to keep in the trash - if you don't wish to use the trash functionality set this to 0 days.

 = I'm using version 2.8 and get a parse error on activation and can't activate the plugin? =